ebarooni/capacitor-calendar/README.md

 # capacitor-calendar

-Plugin for interacting with calendar
+The Capacitor Calendar Plugin exposes functionalities for interacting with the calendar of the device.

 ## Install